otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

 Don't worry too much about this, as I ended up rewiring this board directly and these errors didn't impact the prototyping progress.

 From the software side things weren't simple.
-On one hand I had fully working sensors under ZephyrOS, but on the other hand I had a proof of concept in the way of the Arduino SimpleFOC Balancer project.
-At the time there was only a single lonesome Zephyr project doing FOC, [Spinner](https://github.com/teslabs/spinner).
+On one hand, I had fully working sensors under ZephyrOS, but on the other hand, I had a proof of concept in the way of the Arduino SimpleFOC Balancer project.
+At the time, there was only a single lonesome Zephyr project doing FOC: [Spinner](https://github.com/teslabs/spinner).
 I had to decide immediately whether I would attempt to fill the feature gaps to enable a SimpleFOC-like API on Zephyr or to add Arduino support for my board.

 I decided, since the process to add a new STM32 Arduino variant was [well documented](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Add-a-new-variant-%28board%29), that adding the board aligned better with my skillset.
 While this did set me back several days and a couple of dollars for a [CP2101 USB UART](https://amzn.to/3NyFk3T) serial adapter, I do think that [my contribution](https://github.com/stm32duino/Arduino_Core_STM32/pull/2805) here has already been beneficial to the community.
 I wasn't able to convince my local copy of Platform.IO to use my custom build of STM32Duino, so unfortunately I had to avoid Platform.IO for anything except serial debugging from here out.